Under 2 hours

-Christmas lights are one of the most iconic beacons of the holiday season.
-Unfortunately, they are also notorious for being among the most finicky holiday decorations.
-If you find yourself troubleshooting Christmas lights more often than enjoying them, then learn how to fix Christmas lights quickly and identify problems before they start with the help of this guide.
+Christmas lights are one of the holiday season’s most iconic decorations.
+Unfortunately, they are also notorious for having lighting issues.
+Troubleshooting plug-in Christmas lights or pre-lit artificial trees can take more time than necessary.
+Read on to learn how to fix Christmas lights quickly.
+Get the tips and tools you need to identify problems before they start.

 - The circuit isn’t carrying power.